Sorry, you need to enable JavaScript to visit this website.

 We will communicate regularly via force exams contacts, who will pass all information on to you.
 We will also ensure that updates are available on the relevant exam pages on the College of Policing website and on our social media pages.

-We will not send information directly to candidates regarding the examinations so please ensure that you regularly check for updates via the above channels.
+We will not send information directly to candidates regarding the exams so please ensure that you regularly check for updates via the above channels.

 How should I revise for the online exam?